 As an award-winning chef and television personality, Chef Tre began to expand on his other gift – sharing his passion for food through teaching.

-In celebration of Black History Month and American Heart Month, Chef Tre has teamed up with the National Pork Board to share a variety of reimagined soul food-inspired recipes with a healthy twist.
+Chef Tre has teamed up with the National Pork Board to develop a variety of reimagined soul food-inspired recipes with a healthy twist.

 Chef Tre created several flavorful recipes for the partnership, but our favorite is the Jerk Seasoned Pork Tenderloin.